 Most people will swear by this, but don’t get carried away.
 Trainers reveal the worst fitness advice and this is Something that works for some but it might not necessarily be beneficial for you.
 The best time to work-out is the time that suits you and your schedule.

 Calories burn and muscles strengthen at any time of the day.
 The only advice would be to not have an extreme work-out session like strength training right before going to bed, as it can interfere with normal cardiac functions while sleeping .

 Every Exercise Has One Specific Way In Which You Can Perform It

 Believe it or not, there’s more than one way to perform a particular exercise.
 Be it squats, lunges or anything else, there are plenty of variations and alternatives.
-If you find it difficult or uncomfortable to perform a certain exercise, you can find an alternative variation with the help of your trainer or by searching online.
+If you find it difficult or uncomfortable to perform a certain exercise, you can find an alternative variation with the help of your certified personal trainer or by searching online.

 This doesn’t mean that form isn’t important; it absolutely is.
 It’s just that different people benefit from different exercises, depending on their physical fitness levels.

 This is one of the Worst fitness advice that trainers have heard.
 Your muscles need time to recover and if you don’t give them enough time to recover between sets, you won’t be able to train them to the fullest.
 This may also slow down your gains and increase risks of injuries.
 Your aim should be to improve your physical ability and not to simply tire yourself out .

 The lower your reps and the heavier the weight, the longer you should rest.
 For high-intensity work-outs, take a break of 3-5 minutes between sets and a 1-minute break between each rep. For low-intensity work-outs rest for 30 seconds between reps and 1 minute between sets .